 A few weeks ago, I began preparing my truck for future upgrades because when I start making real horsepower I don’t want it to explode into a million pieces.
 Project #1 was upgrading injectors to larger ones (650cc).
 I won’t actually be using this extra fuel yet, so for now I had to tune out about 30% of the fuel to make it run at a normal air/fuel ratio.
 Once the injectors were in and tuned properly, I took it for a ride down the street.
 Much to my surprise, my truck felt amazing!
-It felt that way right up until the clutch started slipping and smoking.
-I knew that I was getting close to the limits of my clutch, so I immediately started project #2, which is where this story really begins…. » Continue reading more of this post…
+It felt that way right up until the clutch started slipping and smoking. 🙁 I knew that I was getting close to the limits of my clutch, so I immediately started project #2, which is where this story really begins….
+Read More

 When building or restoring a car, you absolutely HAVE to take pictures.

 Here are my top 7 reasons why:

 1) Without pictures, nobody will ever believe that you did any of the work (unless it’s terrible, then they will believe you 100%).

 2) You will never remember how things originally went together.
 That extra bag of bolts needs a home!